jaredly/geometricart/Roadmap.md

 - exports
 Is that it?

+- [ ] hover colors to preview
+- [ ] overlay, actual menu (show/hide) (over/under) (delete) (add)
+- [ ] import button in config menu

+- [ ] ooooh use https://www.npmjs.com/package/json-diff-ts to dramatically reduce the undoaction size!
+That sounds great.

+# Undo Sidebar Tab???
+- yeah I've wanted something like this for a minute
+- [ ] make the display a little more interesting....
+- [ ] holy grail: hover over an undo item, and show what it would look like to undo/redo to that point.

 - [x] hide selection outline when hovering the style picker.
 	- [x] maybe not have the style picker be up by default?
 Yeah I think that would make more sense.
 	- [ ] hovering colors previews it, of course!